btcforplebs/SigNos/docs/CONFIGURATION.md

 # Signet Configuration

-All runtime settings live in `signet.json`.
-When running via Docker, the file is mounted at `~/.signet-config/signet.json`.
-Locally it defaults to `apps/signet/config/signet.json` unless you pass `--config`.
+All runtime settings live in `signet.json`, located at `~/.signet-config/signet.json` by default.
+You can override this with `--config /path/to/signet.json`.

 On first boot, Signet auto-generates this file with secure defaults (including all required secrets).
 You only need to edit it to customize relays, CORS origins, or other settings.